Bailiff’s Ukraine Appeal

 Financial Assistance is available for students whose parents would otherwise, not be able to send their daughter to the College.

 We aim to offer an education to all female students in Jersey who meet our academic entry criteria.
 Financial Assistance, from a number of sources, is available to help pay all or part of the school fees for your family.
+In addition to the fees, an amount of up to £1000 per year is also provided to support with additional costs.

 Students from all backgrounds attend our school and your request will be treated in the strictest confidence.